apache/kafka/config/kraft/README.md

-KRaft (aka KIP-500) mode Early Access Release
+KRaft (aka KIP-500) mode Preview Release
 =========================================================

 # Introduction
 It is now possible to run Apache Kafka without Apache ZooKeeper!
 We call this the [Kafka Raft metadata mode](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum), typically shortened to `KRaft mode`.
 `KRaft` is intended to be pronounced like `craft` (as in `craftsmanship`).
-It is currently *EARLY ACCESS AND SHOULD NOT BE USED IN PRODUCTION*, but it is available for testing in the Kafka 2.8 release.
+It is currently *PREVIEW AND SHOULD NOT BE USED IN PRODUCTION*, but it is available for testing in the Kafka 3.0 release.

 When the Kafka cluster is in KRaft mode, it does not store its metadata in ZooKeeper.
 In fact, you do not have to run ZooKeeper at all, because it stores its metadata in a KRaft quorum of controller nodes.